 I am a writer and a scholar, a practitioner and researcher of imaginative storytelling.

 As a fiction writer, I have been awarded a MacDowell Colony Fellowship, a Toronto Arts Council Grant, and residencies at Willapa Bay AiR and The Marble House Project.
-My short stories and poems have appeared or are forthcoming in Green Mountains Review, Kenyon Review Online, Nimrod, The Saint Ann’s Review, Santa Monica Review, Salamander, and Washington Square Review.
-I am currently at work on a novel about music, migration, and Mao.
+My prose and poems have appeared in journals such as Kenyon Review Online, Nimrod, The Saint Ann’s Review, Santa Monica Review, Salamander, and Washington Square Review.
+I have also written essays about air hockey and dance.

 As a scholar, I am drawn to thinking about forms of writing with a strong sense of place.
 My monograph, City of Marvel and Transformation, explores the connection between 9th-century Chinese literature and the urban space of the capital city in the Tang dynasty.
-These days my research project is about how writers in the past used cultural technologies to represent and circulate spatial knowledge.
+These days my research project is about how writers in the past used cultural technologies to represent spatial knowledge.